folio-org/folio-org.github.io/guides/rename-module.md

 ## Configure GitHub Settings

-The [usual](/guidelines/create-new-repo/) Settings, branch protection, required status checks, and access for relevant teams.
+The [usual](/guidelines/create-new-repo/) Settings, access for relevant teams, branch protection, required status checks, etc.

+The actual status checks can only be enabled after the first pull request.

 For guidance, follow the settings of the old one.